 Houston has created site-specific works for the New Jersey MOCA, Asbury Park, New Jersey; the Castello di Corigliano, Puglia, Italy; Governors Island, NY, NY; The Albany Airport, Albany, NY and The Lewis H. Latimer House Museum, Flushing, NY.
-Her works are funded by The Canada Council for the Arts and are in the collections of Prêt d’oeuvres d’art, Musée National Des Beaux-Arts du Quebec; Bibliothèque et Archives nationales du Québec (BAnQ), Montréal, Québec; Bank of Montréal, Toronto; The Canada Council Art Bank; and the Consulate General of Monaco.
+Her works are funded by The Canada Council for the Arts, National Geographic, Parks Canada, and are in the collections of The Montréal Museum of Fine Arts, National Museum of Fine Arts of Quebec; Québec National Library and Archives (BAnQ); Bank of Montréal, Toronto; The Canada Council Art Bank; and the Consulate General of Monaco.
 She has been invited to the Changing Climate Residency at The Santa Fe Art Institute (2023); The Albers Foundation Residency (2021); CAMAC Centre for Art, Science and Technology in France (2009); and the Skagaströnd Residency in Iceland (2009).
 She teaches at The Metropolitan Museum of Art, and has lectured at Columbia University, Parsons University in New York; Concordia University, McGill University, UQÀM and The Montréal Museum of Fine Arts in Montréal and OCAD University in Toronto.

 Jessica Houston Arctic LR.jpg